Brian Boru: Literature

 The story of Brian Boru's final battle and death is told in Frank Delaney's novel Ireland (2005).

 Robert E. Howard wrote two versions of the Battle of Clontarf in 1931; a realistic historical novellette entitled "The Spears of Clontarf", which he modified to include fantastic elements such as the appearance of the God Odin and retitled "The Grey God Passes".
 "The Cairn on the Headland" is a sequel to the latter set in the present day.

 Music

 His name is remembered in the title of one of the oldest tunes in Ireland's traditional repertoire: "Brian Boru's March".
-It is still widely played by traditional Irish musicians.
+It is still widely played by many traditional Irish musicians.
 He was the subject of at least two operas: Brian Boroihme (1810) by Johann Bernhard Logier (1777–1846) and Brian Boru (1896) by Julian Edwards (1855–1910).
 His burial in St Patrick's Cathedral is referenced in the song "Boys from the County Armagh" by Thomas P. Keenan (1866–1927).
 His exploits in battle serve as the inspiration for Irish folk metal band Cruachan's song, Born for War (The Rise of Brian Boru).